Daniel-McG/Neural_Net_EOS/README.md

 4. Add L2 regularisation/use AdamW with weight decay
 5. Add dropout layers
 6. Add derivative properties to the loss fcn
+7. Rewrite the loss function to use pytorch MSE